reumandc/TomAnderson_WIdeer/README.md

 ### Additional dependencies?

 If you find additional dependencies were needed on your system, please let us know: reuman@ku.edu.
 The compilation process was tested by Reuman on Ubuntu 16.04 and by Anderson on Windows 7.
 It has not been tested on Mac.
+We have endeavored to list all dependencies we can think of above, but we have only compiled on our own machines, so we cannot guarantee that additional dependencies will not also be needed on other machines.

 ## Intermediate files: